Zeex/sampgdk/README.md

 ### Integrate with your project ###

-There are ready-to-use projects for various popular IDE's, you find themd in the `projects` folder.
+There are ready-to-use project files for various popular IDE's, you find themd in the `projects` folder.
 It is recommended that you use these to build the GDK as a static library and link against it.

 If you're using Microsoft Visual Studio 2010, just add `projects/vs2010/sampgdk.vcxproj`